 While it’s otherwise a fairly unremarkable secured card, the First Progress Platinum Prestige Mastercard should get the job done for aspiring credit-builders, as it’s open to applicants with bad credit, limited credit and no credit score alike.

-Applied Bank® Secured Visa® Gold Preferred® Credit Card: Best for high credit limit
+Applied Bank Secured Visa® Gold Preferred® Credit Card: Best for a high credit limit

-To be frank, the Applied Bank Secured Visa Card is hard to recommend for the majority of cardholders, and makes this list due simply to the scarcity of no credit check credit cards on the market.
-To start, it charges a ton of fees – including a $48 annual fee, a $30 fee per additional or replacement card and a $12.50 fee for making your card payment by phone.
+To be frank, the Applied Bank Secured Visa Card is hard to recommend for the majority of cardholders, and it makes this list due simply to the scarcity of no-credit-check credit cards on the market.
+To start, it charges a ton of fees – including a $48 annual fee, a $30 fee per additional or replacement card and a $12.95 fee for making your card payment by phone.

 And though the card carries an otherwise impressive fixed APR of 9.99%, it comes with no grace period.
 This means you’ll be charged interest on purchases on the transaction date.
 Most credit cards charge no interest until after your minimum payment due date.
 Since this card also requires a security deposit, having no grace period essentially means you may end up paying interest on money you’re “borrowing” from yourself.